-Let’s look a little bit north of Chicago and go to an auto assembly plant, where basically you have robots and people working side-by-side.
-Now, think about that and how their job has changed, and that there are fewer people there.
-The reality is, it requires fewer people and those robots were expensive to buy, but once they’re there, their maintenance cost is very low.
+Let’s look a little bit north of Chicago and go to an auto assembly plant, where you have robots and people working side-by-side.
+Now, think about how their job has changed.
+It requires fewer people and those robots were expensive to buy, but once they’re there, their maintenance cost is very low.
 Automation in the software world is similar.
 It’s going to cost a bunch of money to get it going, but then you’re just maintaining it.
 It does require fewer people.
 An organization then has to say, is it going to reallocate those resources elsewhere, or does it need less?

-Frankly, if we don’t automate it, someone else is.
-We need to address head on the reality of some potential job loss when fees are lower and the competition is getting faster.
+We need to address head-on the reality of some potential job loss when fees are lower and the competition is getting faster.
 What we can concern ourselves with is, who’s going to operate the system, and do they have the skillset for it?
 If they are graphic designers, then why are they updating fact sheets anyway?
 They can be doing work that only a human can do, which there’s tons of.
 Automation doesn’t think, it executes.